the-sink/TeardownLuaTester/README.md

 ## **Debugging**

 You can use ``print()`` in your code and it will be displayed on the center of the screen when it finishes execution.
-For example, if you run this code:
+For example, if you run this:
 ```lua
 print("Hello World!")
 for i=1,10 do